 What Patients Can Expect with a Frenectomy

 Dr. Puterman typically will complete a frenectomy procedure in a matter of minutes.
 The surgery does not require a dental laser and is relatively non-invasive.

 Depending on the surgery, frenectomy patients may choose whether or not they want to be awake through the process.
 Patients may elect to have the procedure under local anesthesia, in which case they should feel only pressure and no pain during surgery.
 However, some patients may prefer to sleep through the entire procedure.
 Dr. Puterman is one of the few providers in the area who is certified to conduct both oral and IV sedation, and will discuss these options with his patients.

 A frenectomy offers a lot of benefits with a short recovery.
 Patients can expect to feel little discomfort after the surgery, and by the next day, they should be ready to return to normal activities.
 Dr. Puterman has also spent years integrating pain management techniques into his practice and can advise those in his care about ways to promote healing.

-As a result of a lingual frenectomy, Bethesda and Washington, DC patients should be able to speak easier, and they should be able to clear away food particles with no effort.
+As a result of a lingual frenectomy, patients should be able to speak easier, and they should be able to clear away food particles with no effort.
 The improvement is usually immediate and significant.

 Once a labial frenectomy has healed, the patient’s orthodontist should have a clearer path for treatment.
 Removing the excess tissue should allow the orthodontist to fix the gap between the front teeth.
 The procedure will also help patients avoid gum recession that might otherwise require grafting.

 If your dentist or orthodontist has recommended treatment or if you have experienced problems with being “tongue-tied” and want to explore surgery, contact Dr. Puterman’s practice.
-Frenectomy patients in Bethesda and Washington, DC can schedule an appointment online or by phone at (301) 652-0939.
+Frenectomy patients can schedule an appointment online or by phone at (301) 652-0939.